Asshole: Semantics

 The word is mainly used as a vulgarity, generally to describe people who are viewed as stupid, incompetent, unpleasant, or detestable.
 Moral philosopher Aaron James, in his 2012 book, Assholes: A Theory, gives a more precise meaning of the word, particularly to its connotation in the United States: A person, who is almost always male, who considers himself of much greater moral or social importance than everyone else; who allows himself to enjoy special advantages and does so systematically; who does this out of an entrenched sense of entitlement; and who is immunized by his sense of entitlement against the complaints of other people.
 He feels he is not to be questioned, and he is the one who is chiefly wronged.

 This word or its literal translation is found in colloquial speech in a number of cultures besides English because it describes both an intimate part as well as an organ for defecation, both of which are considered to be taboo parts of the body in many societies.

-The English word ass (meaning donkey, a cognate of its zoological name Equus asinus) may also be used as a term of contempt, referring to a silly or stupid person.
+The English word ass (meaning donkey, a cognate of its zoological name Equus asinus) — homonymous to the word ass meaning buttocks but etymologically unrelated — may also be used as a term of contempt, referring to a silly or stupid person.
 In the United States (and, to a lesser extent, Canada), the words arse and ass have become synonymous.